 There are different coupon organizing systems you can try, so you can use the one that works best for you.
 You may need to try a couple of them before you find the right one for you.

 Make sure you check out our How to Use Coupons page for the help you need to start learning to save more money!

 CLIPLESS COUPON METHOD

 One option for coupon organization is to purchase an accordion file (similar to the one below) and place your weekly inserts into it, grouped by date.
 This is a popular method because it does not require you to cut out your coupons until you need them.

 Add tabs for each month of the year.
 Then, clip together multiple inserts from the same date.
 Finally, write the date on the cover and file it away!

 Then, before you shop, you find the coupon you need and clip it only then and use it.
 That way, you save lots of time trying to clip, sort and organize on a weekly basis.

 You can then access the coupon database to find the coupons you need to clip before you shop.

-NOTE BOOK OR BINDER METHOD
+COUPON BINDER METHOD

 Once you get more into couponing, you may have too many coupons to fit into a small folio.
 You might also want to see every coupon you have available, without clipping only when you need to use them.